 Quite a few times I've been asked, "When did you become a curly hair specialist?"
 I had to stop and think.
-Literally one of my very first haircuts almost 30 years ago was on the fine ringletted curly hair of a co-worker.
+Well, I don't think that I am.
+I'm a cutting specialist who focuses on challenging textures of hair.
+Does that make me a curl specialist?
+For some, I suppose so.
+That said, literally one of my very first haircuts back over 30 years ago was on the fine ringletted curly hair of a co-worker.
 For some reason, cutting those curls dry just seemed to make sense, so I did.
 While absolutely inexperienced back then, I did keenly understand the challenges the texture presented as a direct result of my personal experience and frustrations.
-People were open to trusting me because I had curls and thus started the long road to proficiency that continues to this very day.
+People were open to trusting me because I had curls myself and thus started the long road to proficiency that continues to this very day.

-Admittedly, early on I actually assumed everyone else could cut curly hair too.
-Little did I know that due to my own curls I was acquiring a skill set that most others lack any real understanding of.
-Becoming a curly hair expert takes so much more than reading a book and attending a few training sessions.
-It takes decades of hands on experience to be repeatedly exposed to the variance of curls and shapes in a culturally diverse international community.
+Admittedly, early on I actually assumed everyone else could cut challenging hair types too.
+Little did I know that due to my own curls I was acquiring a skill set that others seem to lack an understanding of.
+Becoming a cutting specialist takes decades of hands-on experience to be repeatedly exposed to the variance of textures and shapes in a culturally diverse international community.
 The journey involves constant learning, tweaking and adjusting which brings victories for both client and self.

 "Well, I've always cut curly hair".
 That is what I tell my clients.
 Success has come from having the way forward paved by the very people I have been fortunate to learn from - my clients.
 It's been an incredibly fulfilling journey thus far, here's to another 30 years together!